-PHOTOS: The Hidden Lives Of Teen Moms
+PHOTOS: Why The Philippines Has So Many Teen Moms

 Diane Vere, a community coordinator, leads workshops for teenagers from the surrounding slums.
 The topic is sex.

 Inevitably, when Vere turns to the page in the photo workbook that shows an array of penis sizes and shapes, the teenagers break into peals of laughter.
-They cover their eyes and hide behind each other.
+They cover their eyes and hide behind one another.
 Vere fields their questions: Why are some bigger than others?
 Why is that one crooked?

 She shows them an uncircumcised penis and tries to dispel the myth that a boy in this condition is dirty or incapable of impregnating women.

-Before the reproductive health law, there was no formal sex education in the Philippines, and to this day the roll-out remains patchy, fraught and very limited.
-Teenagers cobble together information based on what their parents ventured to tell them, sermons from priests and whispers from each other, often gleaned from the internet or old wives' tales.
+Before the reproductive health law, there was no formal sex education in the Philippines, and to this day, the rollout remains patchy, fraught and very limited.
+Teenagers cobble together information based on what their parents ventured to tell them, sermons from priests and whispers from one another, often gleaned from the Internet or old wives' tales.

-Was it true, the girls at the clinic class asked, that if you wash your face with a girl's first menstruation it prevents pimples?
+Was it true, the girls at the clinic class asked, that if you wash your face with a girl's first menstruation, it prevents pimples?
 If a girl jumps from the third step of a ladder, would her period only last three days?
 Does masturbating make boys taller?
 Can you get pregnant if you have sex only once?

 While the teenagers were fascinated with the practicalities and hygiene of sex and puberty, they struggled to discuss the process of conception.
 Bring up the difficulties and cost of raising a child, Vere said, and the teenagers would shut down or quickly change the subject.